humdrum-tools/humdrum-tools/README.md

 ===========

-For individual user installations, the humdrum-tools repository can reside anywhere within a user's file structure.
+For individual user installations, the humdrum-tools repository can reside anywhere within a user's home directory.
 For system-wide installation, the recommended location is ```/usr/local/humdrum-tools```.
 The following instructions are for individual account installations, but system-wide installation will be similar.
-The main difference will the the locate of the shell startup script where the PATH will need to be set (see the Installing section below for setting up the PATH shell variable).
+The main difference will be the location of the shell startup script where the PATH needs to be set (see the Installing section below for setting up the PATH shell variable).

 To download humdrum-tools, type these commands: